lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_intro.rst

     2025-03-06 17:15:05,122 INFO --> Checking Initial Conditions Complete
     2025-03-06 17:15:05,630 INFO ================================================================================
     2025-03-06 17:15:05,630 INFO dfnTrans Complete

+Read the particle files `output/traj/trajectories/part_1.inp, ... part_10.inp`` into Paraview in addition to the mesh.
+You can view the particle lines with "wireframe" and expand the line width.
+These lines are colored by the fracture ID, also view velocity for good views.

+View shows particles uniform along the inlet fracture on the left side of the image.
+Particles exit the domain through the two horizontal fractures on the right side of the image.
+Due to the stochastic nature of the particle tracking algorithm, your pathlines might not be exactly the same as in this image.

 .. figure:: figures/tut1_parts_fracture.png